 Update #2: On March 4th Supercell finally fixed the Google Play Store device not compatible Clash of Clans problem, as well as the Google Games ID and sync issue many users have been experiencing.
 According to them, those who were unable to sync their Google Games account to restore or save a village, and the thousands of users who couldn’t update, should all be able to download the latest update from the Google Play Store release late last night and this morning.
 Head into the Play Store, check for updates, and download it right now to get back to Clashing.

-Update #3: The new May Clash of Clans update made this issue appear again.
+Update #3: The new December Clash of Clans update made this issue appear again.
 Users have also experienced crashes while in global chat, chat logs being out of order and other small things.
-Supercell has released another optional update to fix this.
+Supercell may release another optional update to fix this.